phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

 aggregated-apiserver <-.-> |4-b.authz Request<br/>itself| aggregated-apiserver
 ```

-There're aggregation authentication options in kube-apiserver
+The kube-apiserver provides several aggregation authentication options:
-- `proxy-client-cert-file` and `proxy-client-key-file` configures the crenditials to use when work as client/aggregator/front-proxy
+- `proxy-client-cert-file` and `proxy-client-key-file` configure the credentials used when acting as a client/aggregator/front-proxy
-- `requestheader-client-ca-file` and `requestheader-allowed-names` configures the CA and  List of client certificate common names used by aggregated apiserver to verify the aggregator server (normally kube-apiserver).
-They're synced to ConfigMap extension-apiserver-authentication in namespace kube-system when kube-apiserver startup.
+- `requestheader-client-ca-file` and `requestheader-allowed-names` configure the CA and list of client certificate common names that the aggregated apiserver uses to verify the aggregator server (usually kube-apiserver).
+These are synced to the ConfigMap extension-apiserver-authentication in the kube-system namespace when the kube-apiserver starts up.

-The aggregated 3rd apiservers can read authn configurations from ConfigMap extension-apiserver-authentication.
+The aggregated 3rd party apiservers can read authentication configurations from the `kube-system/extension-apiserver-authentication` ConfigMap.

 ```shell
 --proxy-client-cert-file string             ---------------------------------------+